RZhang94/Temporal-Transformer/README.md

 Files for the temporal transformer and other data files for preprocessing H3.6M data.

-Contributors:
-Zhaoxiang Zhang
-Ray Zhang
-Jingyi Wang
+Contributors: Zhaoxiang Zhang, Ray Zhang, Jingyi Wang